embedded-boston/discovery/src/04-blink/flash-it.md

 (persistent) memory.
 Once flashed, the microcontroller will executed the flashed program everytime is powered on.

-In this case, our `led-roulette` program will be the *only* program in the microcontroller memory.
+In this case, our `blink` program will be the *only* program in the microcontroller memory.
 By this I mean that there's nothing else running on the
-microcontroller: no OS, no "daemon", nothing. `led-roulette` has full control over the device.
+microcontroller: no OS, no "daemon", nothing. `blink` has full control over the device.

 Onto the actual flashing.
 First thing we need is to do is launch OpenOCD.